Waypoints: Community Indicators

 The Island Institute’s Waypoints: Community Indicators series uses engaging, often never-before-seen data to communicate the character of our communities along with the challenges and opportunities before us.

-To date, the three editions have grounded us in the truths we often hold to be self-evident about the coast of Maine, and provide a look into community trends that surprise us.
+To date, the four editions have grounded us in the truths we often hold to be self-evident about the coast of Maine, and provide a look into community trends that surprise us.
 The publications help coastal and island leaders make data-driven decisions and tell compelling stories of what distinguishes their communities to their constituents, state and federal legislators, grant-makers, and the press.

 Waypoints are defined as points that “indicate a change in direction, speed, or altitude.”
 We hope that this series helps communities along the coast of Maine make informed decisions on where to head from here.